Chile's Sampaoli expects to face a new Australia

-CUIABA Brazil Chile coach Jorge Sampaoli believes Australia have changed their game under coach Ange Postecoglou by trying to play more football and rely less on their traditional physical strength.
+CUIABA Brazil Chile coach Jorge Sampaoli believes Australia have changed their game under coach Ange Postecoglou by trying to play more soccer and rely less on their traditional physical strength.

 Chile meet the Socceroos in their opening World Cup Group B match on Friday looking for a win that would set them up for their tough matches with holders Spain and the Netherlands.

-“It seems to me (Postecoglou) has wanted to play in another way, which means a great evolution for Australian football,” Sampaoli told a news conference at the Pantanal arena.
+“It seems to me (Postecoglou) has wanted to play in another way, which means a great evolution for Australian soccer,” Sampaoli told a news conference at the Pantanal arena.

 “More than physical, I imagine a footballing duel,” the Argentine added when he was asked how his side would look to counter Australia at the stadium.

-“Australia are going to try to rob us (of the ball) and go out quickly (from defence to attack).
-Our mobility is going to be important, we’ve worked in different ways to be able to neutralise any plan from our opponents.
+“Australia are going to try to rob us (of the ball) and go out quickly (from defense to attack).
+Our mobility is going to be important, we’ve worked in different ways to be able to neutralize any plan from our opponents.

 “For us this is a final, the most transcendental match we have today, so to have your people (supporters) accompanying you gives you a plus, that’s very important for any player,” said Sampaoli.